|

 industry and class relations.
 When narrating the social context

-descriptive passages on education and the culture of drink, as
+passages on education and the culture of drink, as well as

-well as references to historian Richard Bushman’s work on
+references to historian Richard Bushman’s work on refinement.

-refinement.
-Perhaps the weakest portion of Howard’s writing is
+Perhaps the weakest portion of Howard’s writing is on women and

-on women and minorities on the eve of revolution, with such
+minorities on the eve of revolution, with such simplistic

-simplistic comments as, “For Native Americans as well as
+comments as, “For Native Americans as well as African Americans,

-his chapters on revolution and statehood.
-A well-respected
+chapters on revolution and statehood.
+A well-respected historian

-historian on precisely this period in American history,
+on precisely this period in American history, Countryman leads

-Countryman leads readers through the text with crisp prose and
+readers through the text with crisp prose and tight

 interconnected strands: first, important interest groups should